andrewpfunk/serverless-tutorial/README.md

 - View your updated web app at: https://*username*.github.io
   - Remember that it may take a few seconds for committed changes to be deployed to your live site
   - When editing JavaScript, you may need to force reload the page to see the latest changes

+This app uses localStorage to persist the app state across sessions within the same browser.
+To persist data across devices, we need a database.

 ## Part 2 - Netlify